Niyamasabha Mandiram: Security

 From the days of the Monarchy, the state police is not allowed to enter the premises of the legislature.
 This is done primarily to maintain the independence of the legislature from the executive – which includes police department – as the latter is answerable to the state government.

 Due to this reason, the protection and security of the house is maintained by a specialised force, known as the Watch and Ward.
 The Watch and Ward consists of 220 watch wardens with 5 Chief Wardens, who directly reports to the Niyamasabha Privileges Committee and the Speaker.
 The Watch and Ward is also responsible for maintaining sanity of the Niyamasabha and is empowered to arrest and remove any individual, including any MLA, upon the orders of the Speaker, on account of unacceptable behaviour or violation of assembly laws.

 The house is under the control of the Legislature Secretary, who is also known as the Chief Curator and is responsible for passing executive orders on behalf of the Speaker as well as exercising executive authority over legislature staff and premises.
-The Legislature Secretary has powers of an executive magistrate and has the rank of a Cabinet Secretary, as per state protocols.
+The Legislature Secretary has the powers of an executive magistrate and has the rank of a Cabinet Secretary, as per state protocols.